Styyx1/ADT/README.md

 And to prevent any confusion, ADT does use the version 1.6.1170 of Skyrim.

+Full list of mods used can be found [here](https://loadorderlibrary.com/lists/adt)

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 ## System Requirements